Simin Behbahani

-Simin Behbahani, her surname also appears as Bihbahani (née Siminbar Khalili; سیمین بهبهانی; 20 July 1927 – 19 August 2014) was a prominent Iranian contemporary poet, lyricist and activist.
-She is known for her poems in a ghazal-style of poetic form.
-She was an icon of modern Persian poetry, Iranian intelligentsia and literati who affectionately refer to her as the lioness of Iran.
-She was nominated twice for the Nobel Prize in literature, and "received many literary accolades around the world."
+Simin Behbahani, her surname also appears as Bihbahani (née Siminbar Khalili; سیمین بهبهانی; 20 July 1927 – 19 August 2014) was a prominent Iranian contemporary poet, lyricist, and activist.
+Renowned for her mastery of the ghazal, a traditional poetic form, she became an icon of modern Persian poetry.
+The Iranian intelligentsia and literati affectionately referred to her as the "Lioness of Iran."

+Throughout her illustrious career, Behbahani was twice nominated for the Nobel Prize in Literature and received numerous literary accolades from around the world.
+Her work not only enriched Persian literature but also highlighted her role as a significant cultural and intellectual figure in Iran.